bbu-imdea/gutmetabos/README.md

 conda create -n gutper -c conda-forge rdkit jupyter pandas numpy spyder scikit-learn scipy seaborn

-To get predictions: use runSL.py
+To get predictions: edit with your compounds and use runSL.py

 It uses an already trained model saved in SLgutper.sav